prathamesh-sonpatki/golang-challenge/_posts/2015-03-01-go-challenge1.md

 * [Packt Publishing](https://www.packtpub.com/) - A print book [Mastering Concurrency in Go](https://www.packtpub.com/application-development/mastering-concurrency-go)
 * [Qwinix Technologies](http://www.qwinixtech.com/) - An eBook [The Docker Book: Containerization is the new virtualization](http://goo.gl/6sJJTy)
 * [RainingClouds](http://rainingclouds.com/#!/) - An eBook [Level Up Your Web Apps With Go](http://shop.oreilly.com/product/9780992461294.do)
+* [SoStronk](https://www.sostronk.com/) - [Counter-Strike: Global Offensive](http://store.steampowered.com/app/730/) game.
+You will need to have a free [Steam account](https://store.steampowered.com/join/?) to receive this gift.
 * [Sourcegraph](https://sourcegraph.com/) - [Interview with the winner on their blog and will get their shirt, stickers](https://sourcegraph.com/blog)

 _Winner 2_: